Katie: Photographer, Explorer, High-Five Extraordinaire

-As a college student, I pursued a bachelors in graphic design and did a lot of coursework in photography, but it didn’t take me long to realize that my preferred method of creative expression was through photographs.
-So, in 2007, I started Bohemian Red Images to combine my love of photography, story, and life.
+As a college student, I pursued a Bachelor of Science in Communications and afterward decided to focus on my preferred method of creative expression - photography.
+So, I started Bohemian Red Images to combine my love of photography, stories, and life.

-My photographic style has an unconventional, bohemian feel that seeks to capture and tell accurate stories about life's moments.
-I'd describe it as a mix of natural and fun expressions coupled with colorful and textured backgrounds and details.
-(The ‘Red’ in Bohemian Red Images in a reference to my hair color)
+My photographic approach tends toward an unconventional, bohemian feel that seeks to capture accurate stories as they unfold.
+I'd describe it as a mix of natural expressions layered against colorful and textured backgrounds and details.
+(The ‘Red’ in Bohemian Red Images in a reference to my hair color).

-I have almost 10 years of experience documenting international Human Rights stories around the world and have been incredibly fortunate to partner with some top-notch organizations.
-I have worked on an anti-Human Trafficking project in Thailand, photographed poverty's impact on children in India, Haiti, Costa Rica, Zimbabwe, and Nepal.
-My most recent endeavors took me to Nicaragua to document the inequalities of the trade system for coffee then onto India to document the injustices widow's face in rural India.
+In addition to hanging with bus drivers, I have nearly 10 years of experience documenting international human rights stories around the world; I have been incredibly fortunate to partner with top-notch organizations in doing so.
+I have worked on an Anti-Human Trafficking project in Thailand and photographed poverty's impact in India, Haiti, Costa Rica, Zimbabwe, and Nepal.
+My most recent foray took me to Nicaragua to document the inequalities of the trade system for coffee (I'm an advisor for Project Alianza, now!) then onto India to document the injustice widows face in the rural south.

-It's been an honor to join forces with numerous internationally focused and refugee focused organizations based in my home town of Indianapolis, too.
-Through collaboration, the stories of Burmese refugees and displaced Pakistani people were independently published as photo books to raise funds and provide civic service opportunities for Indianapolis residents.
+It's been humbling to work alongside of numerous refugee and immigrant focused organizations, especially those based in my home town of Indianapolis.
+Through collaboration, the stories of Burmese refugees and displaced Pakistani people were independently published as photo books to raise funds and provide community civic service opportunities.

-I tend to read non-fiction, love post-it notes, and I take my nail polish very seriously.
-I prefer my bourbon neat, my coffee black, and my music with banjos.
+I'm a self appointed high-five expert.
+I tend to read non-fiction, love post-it notes, music with banjos and I take my nail polish pretty seriously.

 Feel free to contact me with any questions you have.